MarcusSalzer/html_highlight/README.md

-# html_highlight
+# Html syntax Highlight
-A simple program for syntax highlighting
+A simple program for syntax highlighting.